 I promised myself I would never forget the lanyard again.

 After securing our belongings away from the wind, we threw some food and water into the

 We walked to the pier and found a ladder reaching down the beach.

-As I climbed up the ladder, I remarked, Guy guy was really nice.
+As I climbed up the ladder, I remarked, The ranger was really nice.
 We should send him

 something in appreciation.
 Like a bottle of Crown Royale or something.